Download Options in Blackboard

 File Transformer helps you to personalize your learning experience by converting your course files into alternative formats that fit your needs, devices, and learning preferences.
 Transform PDF, DOC, DOCX, PPT, PPTX, and HTML files into tagged PDF, MP3, ePUB (for book readers), and more.

-All sessions in Collaborate Ultra can be recorded.
+All sessions in Class Collaborate can be recorded.
 This is an important option for students who could not attend a live session.
 By default, students can stream recordings, but they must be connected to the internet to do this.
-In order to allow Collaborate Ultra recordings to be downloaded offline and viewed later by students, instructors must enable this option in each session.
+In order to allow Class Collaborate recordings to be downloaded offline and viewed later by students, instructors must enable this option in each session.

 When creating a session (or later editing an existing session), click Session Settings and check the box next to Allow recording downloads.